 Funds are classified into different categories based on the stated investment policy from their prospectus.
 Money market funds (MMFs) invest in short-term assets and have distinct or cumulative objectives offering returns in line with money market rates or preserving the value of the investment.
 They are authorised as MMF pursuant to article 4 of Regulation (EU) 2017/1131 of the European Parliament and of the Council of 14 June 2017 on money market funds (MMF Regulation).
 Pension savings funds are funds that have to comply with the relevant investment restrictions from the Belgian fiscal legislation for pension savings funds.
 Bond funds are funds with the objective to invest principally in fixed income instruments and which are not authorised as MMFs.
 Equity funds are funds with the objective to invest principally in equity instruments.
 Mixed funds are funds with the objective to invest in a combination of equity instruments, fixed income instruments and/or cash instruments and which are not registered as a pension savings fund.
 Structured funds are funds which aim to provide investors, at certain predetermined dates, with algorithm-based payoffs that are linked to the performance, or to the realisation of price changes or other conditions, of financial assets, indices or reference portfolios or funds with similar features.
 Funds which cannot be classified into one of the previously mentioned categories are classified in a residual category.
-Funds of funds, which are funds with the objective to invest a substantial proportion of their asset in units of other funds, are classified into an investment policy category according to the asset classes to which they ultimately aim to offer an exposure.
+Funds of funds, which are funds with the objective to invest a substantial proportion of their asset in units of other funds, which are funds, which are funds with the objective to an exposure.
 Feeder funds, which are funds which invest at least 85% of their assets in units of their master fund, are classified according to the investment policy of their master fund.